Smatek1001/AI_DnD/01_Current_Session_Context.md

 ---
-last_updated: "2025-05-26 03:05:30"
+last_updated: "2025-05-26 07:11:55"
 campaign_name: "Duskhaven Campaign"
 current_in_game_date: "" # To be filled in at the start of a canonical session
 days_passed_since_campaign_start: 0
-last_session_summary: "Vaelin completed a dream mission, retrieving a mysterious jade idol from a distorted Sewer Network and evading an unseen creature."
+last_session_summary: "Vaelin successfully completed a non-canonical dream heist, infiltrating Lord Varyn's manor, overcoming an Arcane Lock, and acquiring a gilded music box without detection."
 current_pc_status: "Healthy, awake in his hideout in the Shadow Quarter."
 current_party_location: "[[Abandoned Bakery Attic]]"
 active_quests: []